frenetic-lang/frenetic/guide/01-Introduction.md

   > Insert the right link.

-- Launch the tutorial VM, which will launch a GUI and automatically login as `frenetic`.
-The password for the account is also `frenetic`.
+- Launch the tutorial VM, which will launch a Linux desktop environment and automatically log you into the account "frenetic".
+The password for this account is also "frenetic".

 - At a terminal, go to the tutorial directory, check for updates, and rebuild the tutorial software: